 The Panel's view is that the short-term reserve requirements are likely to be lower than those in the medium-term because more information is available on the system conditions, including the maximum demand and generator availability.
-Therefore, the Panel considers that a review of the allowable short-term minimum reserve levels should be undertaken.
-To this end, the Panel intends to raise with NEMMCO the desirability of undertaking a review of the level of short-term reserves that should be used in short-term PASA.
+Therefore, the Panel considers that a review by NEMMCO of the allowable short-term minimum reserve levels should be undertaken.
+To this end, the Panel will seek to have NEMMCO undertake this review of the level of short-term reserves that should be used in short-term PASA during 2008.